Colleges listed in alphabetical order.

 Allen E. Paulson College of Engineering and Computing

-The College also boasts at least 22 student organizations, including chapters of professional societies and honors societies.
+The College also boasts more than 22 student organizations, including chapters of professional societies and honors societies.
 Many of these organizations participate in state, regional and national competitions and conferences.

 College of Arts and Humanities